foundry-rs/book/src/spark/gas-snapshots.md

 ### Filtering

-If you would like to specify a different output file, run `forge snapshot --snap <FILE_NAME>`.
+If you would like to specify a different output file, run `spark snapshot --snap <FILE_NAME>`.

 You can also sort the results by gas usage.
 Use the `--asc` option to sort the results in ascending order and `--desc` to sort the results in descending order.